bouwe77/conzo/README.md

 --->

 ## Installation
-Download the source code and build in Visual Studion.
+Download the source code and build in Visual Studio.
 Then add a reference to Conzo.dll in your code and start coding.

 ## Examples